alaq/resume-template/README.md

 # resume-template

-A LaTeX resume template coupled with GitHub action that generates the matching pdf automagically
+A LaTeX resume template coupled with GitHub action that generates the matching pdf automagically.

+This repository will use GitHub Actions to build your LaTeX resume and commit the compiled PDF to this repository.

 ## How to use